 During your visit, Dr. Alexander will examine your teeth to determine which treatment is right for you.
 He will also address any underlying dental problems to ensure your teeth are functional and healthy.

-- Dental Bonding: Dental bonding can be used to address dental concerns like gapped teeth, chipped or broken teeth, and discolored teeth.
-Dental bonding can usually be completed in just one short visit.
-Dr. Alexander will apply a tooth-colored resin on to the affect teeth.
 Next, he will shape and mold the tooth-colored resin to the desired shape.
-The tooth-colored resin is hardened into place using a special light.
-Once the tooth-colored resin is set into place, Dr. Alexander will polish the tooth and make any last minute adjustments.
+We harden the tooth-colored resin into place using a special light.
+Once the tooth-colored resin is set, Dr. Alexander will polish the tooth and make any last-minute adjustments.

-- Porcelain Veneers: Porcelain veneers are ultra-thin, ceramic porcelain covers that are placed on the front and sides of your teeth.
-Porcelain veneers address the same concerns that dental bonding addresses.
-However, porcelain veneers are more a more durable, effective solution.
+Porcelain Veneers: Porcelain veneers address the same concerns that dental bonding addresses.
+However, porcelain veneers are a more durable, effective solution.
 If porcelain veneers are right for you, Dr. Alexander will walk you through the process during your appointment.

-- Dental Crowns: Dental crowns are essential “caps” that cover the damaged part of the teeth.
-Dental crowns can be used to address chipped or cracked teeth, cavities, misshapen teeth, and discolored teeth.
+Dental Crowns: Dental crowns are essential “caps” that cover the damaged part of the teeth.
+We can use dental crowns to address chipped or cracked teeth, cavities, misshapen teeth, and discolored teeth.
 Receiving dental crowns may take anywhere from 2-3 weeks.

 Schedule A Porcelain Veneer Treatment in Jacksonville, FL